IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_show.md

 - id will represent some kind of number (could be 1 could be 2 could be 10 etc)

-- Let’s now define out to key value pair
+- Let’s now define our key value pair

 - This will go to the projects folder